 10. Comedown Machine – The Strokes

 What is it about this band that always keeps me wanting and coming back for more?
 When I take a step back and admire them from an observer’s perspective, they’re really nothing special (after all, how many 5-piece, Stones-inspired, New York-based rock groups have come and gone without even giving listeners a chance to stifle a yawn?).
 Their albums aren’t radically inventive—actually, in terms of production values, they’ve been one of the most (if not the most) consistent-sounding rock bands of the 21st century.
 And yet (and yet…), they always seem to touch upon something unexpectedly relevant—just as they did so outwardly with their bafflingly successful debut, Is This It?.
-(Perhaps it’s all because lead singer Julian Casablancas reads Sartre and wears skinny jeans; if so, I can think of worse trends currently in vogue than French existentialism, so more power to him if for attempting to reset the fad).
+(Perhaps it’s all because lead singer Julian Casablancas reads Sartre and wears skinny jeans; if so, I can think of worse trends currently in vogue than French existentialism, so more power to him if for attempting to reset such an out-modedly hip fad).
 Comedown Machine is either their fourth or fifth album, depending on whether the rumor of it being a scrapped project recorded between their third and fourth releases is to be believed or not.
 Regardless of the specifics, it has generally been accepted as the last we will ever hear from The Strokes, seeing as how it was released exclusively to fulfill a contractual agreement—and hence the nonexistent-yet-brilliant artwork.
 With that taken into account, their whiny nostalgia has never seemed more appropriate.
 As far as I’m concerned, Comedown Machine is a perfectly enjoyable album: like the rest of their catalogue, it sounds timeless on the whole and, in strategic spots, dated in the right ways.
 I admit my unabashed fondness for the a-Ha ripoff “One Way Trigger,” and the Duran Duran derivative “Welcome to Japan;” but my favourite moments can be found in the beautifully hypnotic—and aptly named—five-minute title track, where Casablancas’s lazy drawl melds inseparably with a typically tasteful guitar ballet between Nick Valensi and Albert Hammond, Jr. I would be lying if I said I wasn’t going to miss them.

 9. MGMT – MGMT

-With everything moving in the direction of mass homologation, it would seemingly become easier for a young band like this to stand out as “different from the pack.”
+With everything moving in the direction of mass homogenization, it would seemingly become easier for a young band like this to stand out as “different from the pack.”
 What makes them truly different is just how far they are willing to travel in the opposite direction of everything else—themselves included (example: the leading single from this album is a two-minute, three-chord nod to psychedelic rock featuring an oversized cowbell and titled “Your Life Is A Lie”).
 Indeed, MGMT are no strangers to counterculture: perplexed by the success of their first record among undiscerning consumers of MTV schlock, the songwriting duo of Andrew VanWyngarden and Ben Goldwasser (who first joined forces at a university in Connecticut, inspired by their mutual love for the theme from Ghostbusters) moved further into territory previously purveyed by The Chocolate Watchband and The Strawberry Alarm Clock with their second album, Congratulations—which was ignored in musical terms, but frequently singled out for its decidedly unpopular album artwork.
 Still unsure that they were getting their point across (whatever it happened to be), they decided to self-title their third album, with the implication that here lies their true, unadulterated identity; recent interviews with quotes like “we’re not even sure we’re making music we’d want to listen to” only served to further general confusion about their artistic intent (if they have any).
 These were the circumstances under which I—an admitted fan dating back to the first EP—tore into my copy of MGMT.
 To say that I love the record would be an overstatement; to say that I appreciate the record would be an understatement.
 It is a fascinating listen, from start to finish, and yet it all seems so frustratingly uneven.
 Something tells me they planned it this way along… And anyway: who am I to infer disapproval towards a thoughtful and risk-taking musical endeavor?
 Heuristics and logistics aside, there is some wonderful sonic stuff to discover within this record: my favourite track, “I Love You Too, Death,” is a disorientatingly complex ambient piece overlaid with VanWyngarden’s most interesting vocal to date—with lyrics such as “they never tied the cans/to the back end of a hearse” and “children walking hand in hand/with the pygmies in zee park”.
 The album might even be worth viewing as a piece of postmodern art: with its attempts to deconstruct and remold the concept of “pop music,” its absurdly poetic use of the English language, and its alarmingly detached assessment of the human race, MGMT makes good sense and nonsense appear as equal variables in a meaningless equation.

 8. Ghost on Ghost – Iron & Wine

 Anyone who sets out to sound like Starland Vocal Band, with sincere intent (and tongue entirely out of cheek)—and actually pulls it off—is a winner in my book, straightaway.
 Actually, I do not know for certain that this was Sam Beam’s intent in Ghost on Ghost, but love it or hate it, this is the closest one gets to 70’s AM gold in the year 2013.
 Strangely enough, with the airwaves so heavily polluted by brainless beats and evermore spineless songs, this album actually sounds refreshingly “real” and, well, kind of balls-y; seeing the songs performed live, with the full thirteen-piece band, was a rare spectacle indeed (and a terrifically entertaining one, to boot).
-As with the last couple of Iron & Wine albums, I cannot say I am fond of every track that makes up Ghost on Ghost, but I think that’s a testament to the brilliance of the production and to Beam’s power of persuasion.
+As with the last couple of Iron & Wine albums, I cannot say I am fond of every track that makes up Ghost on Ghost, but I think that’s a testament to the brilliance of the production and to Beam’s powers of persuasion.
 Even when he loses me, I find myself unable to step away—and more often than not, I find myself converted.

 7. The Invisible Way – Low